History of the FA Cup: Most final losses

-Queen's Park, Birmingham City, Crystal Palace and Watford have each lost two Finals without ever winning the trophy; no other team has made it to the final more than twice but not won a single title.
+Queen's Park, Birmingham City and Watford have each lost two Finals without ever winning the trophy; no other team has made it to the final more than twice but not won a single title.
 However, 25 other teams have lost as many or more Finals but have also won the Cup at least once.
-The record number of Final defeats stands at eight for each of Chelsea, Everton and Manchester United.
+The record number of Final defeats stands at nine for Manchester United (after their 2022–23 defeat by Manchester City).
+Chelsea and Everton have lost eight finals each.

 Game records

-On 15 October 1887, Preston North End defeated Hyde 26–0, which remains the record score in an FA Cup tie.

 In 1903 Bury defeated Derby County 6–0 in that year's final, a record that was matched by Manchester City in the 2019 Final, when they defeated Watford 6–0.

 In 1959, Nottingham Forest became the first team to lose a player to injury in the final and go on to win with 10 men, beating Luton Town 2–1 after having goalscorer Roy Dwight carried off with a broken leg after 33 minutes.

 1971 saw the longest tie in Cup history.
 Oxford City and Alvechurch played 6 games for a total of 660 minutes.
 Alvechurch won the final game 1–0 to progress to the first round proper.